Cathal Brady – Inspiring Sports Therapy Students to a Fulfilling Career

 His early success in his clinic allowed him to expand.
 This meant bringing in other qualified sports therapy professionals.
 Cathal now employs qualified sports therapists and qualified physiotherapists to handle his growing client base.
 The greater demand has created a greater need for those educated in sports therapy.

 If a busy career in sports therapy is your passion, then you’ll make it work until it starts to work for you.
-For Cathal, that is obviously the case:

 “I love helping people prevent injury or recover from injury, whether it is a team member or individual sports enthusiast,” he said.

 Having someone who runs his own clinic and works with various sports teams gives Portobello’s sports therapy students a major advantage.
-The networking opportunities are self-evident but his experience across different codes of sport are also hugely beneficial.
+The networking opportunities are self-evident but his experience across different codes of sport is also hugely beneficial.

 Cathal has worked in sports therapy with GAA and rugby teams, while he himself is a former League of Ireland soccer player.